kemitchell/stdin-transform-cli.js/README.md

 $ npm install --save stdin-transform-cli
 ```

-If your transformation is a synchronous function of the form `function(string)`, add the following to your `package.json`:
+If your transformation is a synchronous function of the form `function(string)`, copy the prebuilt command-line script into your package:

 ```shellsession
 $ cp node_modules/stdin-transform-cli/sync.js cli.js

 ```

+Then reference in `package.json`:

 ```json
 {